Phase boundaries in algebraic conformal QFT: Theory of superselection sectors

-Since both extensions contain the common subnet $\A_2$ of chiral observables by definition \eref{trans} of a phase boundary, and $\A_2$ contains the generators of the local diffeomorphisms, the local algebras of both nets $\B_2^L$ and $\B_2^R$ are in fact {\em defined} for every region $O\subset\MM_2$.
+The choice of $\A_+$ and $\A_-$ is part of the specification of the model; as motivated by \eref{trans}, $\A_\pm$ are assumed to contain the generators of the local diffeomorphisms, and hence the local algebras of both nets $\B^L_{\rm 2D}$ and $\B^R_{\rm 2D}$ are in fact {\em defined} for every region $O\subset\MM_2$.
 They just do not qualify as observables on the ``wrong'' side of the boundary.
-Causality requires that the algebras $\B_2^L(O_1)$ and $\B_2^R(O_2)$ commute whenever $O_1\subset \MM^L$ and $O_2\subset \MM^R$ are spacelike separated.
+Causality requires that the algebras $\B^L_{\rm 2D}(O_1)$ and $\B^R_{\rm 2D}(O_2)$ commute whenever $O_1\subset \MM^L$ and $O_2\subset \MM^R$ are spacelike separated.
 By diffeomorphism covariance, the same must be true whenever $O_1$ is to the spacelike left of $O_2$.

-In fact, the actual location of the boundary is perfectly arbitrary, and it may be any timelike curve.
-This feature is referred to as ``topological'' in \cite{TFT}.
+Thus, the actual location of the boundary is perfectly arbitrary, and it may be any timelike curve.
+This feature is referred to as ``topological'' in \cite{TFT1,TFT2}.

 As in \sref{s:ll}, we define ``left locality'':